EduardSchwarzkopf/personal-blog/_posts/how_to_setup_nodejs_with_plesk.md

 //# sourceMappingURL=next.map
 ```

 We have to have our own startup file, because in Plesk you can't specify the `defaultCommand` and otherwise the default `dev` is taken.
-Vincent Van Uffelen wrote [an article](https://nzembla.medium.com/hosting-next-js-on-plesk-passenger-in-2021-c60585888c72) about this very topic, which helped me a lot.
+Vincent Van Uffelen wrote <PageLink url="https://nzembla.medium.com/hosting-next-js-on-plesk-passenger-in-2021-c60585888c72">an article</PageLink> about this very topic, which helped me a lot.

 Now open the Node.js settings in your domain.
-Make sure that your version is the same as the one you set in the `additional deploy actions`.
+Make sure that your version is the same as the one you set in the **additional deploy actions**.

-Under `Application Startup File` select the `next-start.js` you just created.
+Under **Application Startup File** select the **next-start.js** you just created.

 If everything is set correctly, you should now be able to click the NPM install button to install all dependencies.

 ## GitHub

-Now you want to set up a webhook on GitHub to publish pushes to the `main` branch directly.
+Now you want to set up a webhook on GitHub to publish pushes to the **main** branch directly.
 You can find the link under

 1. Domain
 2. Git
 3. Repository Settings
 4. Webhook URL.

-Now go to your repository on GitHub. `Settings` Tab >> `Webhooks`.
-Add the button `Add Webhook`.
-Paste the copied link under `Payload URL`.
+Now go to your repository on GitHub. **Settings** Tab > **Webhooks**.
+Add the button **Add Webhook**.
+Paste the copied link under **Payload URL**.
 Content-Type is `application/json`.
 Leave the rest as it is.

 ## Conlcusion

 If you have followed all the steps, you should now be hosting your own NextJs app.

 But as I've written in the beginning, I recommend this way only if you absolutely want to host your app yourself.
-Vercel is otherwise one of the best alternatives.
-[In the docs](https://NextJs.org/docs/deployment) you can find detailed instructions on how to host your app, also with auto-deployment and completely free.
+Vercel is otherwise one of the best alternatives. <PageLink url="https://NextJs.org/docs/deployment">In the docs</PageLink> you can find detailed instructions on how to host your app, also with auto-deployment and completely free.

-If you have any problems or I missed an important step, feel free to contact me [via Twitter](https://twitter.com/EduSchwarzkopf).
+If you have any problems or I missed an important step, feel free to contact me <PageLink url="https://twitter.com/EduSchwarzkopf">via Twitter</PageLink>.